Franklindot04/Franklindot04/README.md

 **DevOps Engineer | AWS | CI/CD | Automation | Cloud Infrastructure**

 I build reliable, scalable, and automated systems using AWS, Docker, Jenkins, Linux, and modern DevOps tooling.
-My focus is on creating clean, reproducible workflows and documenting everything for clarity and impact..
+My focus is on creating clean, reproducible workflows and documenting everything for clarity and impact.

 ---